cucapra/dahlia/docs/overview.md

 title: Overview
 ---

-Fuse is a programming language for designing hardware accelerators.
+Dahlia is a programming language for designing hardware accelerators.
 It provides abstractions that guarantee predictable hardware realizability after type checking.